MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/index.md

 ## Notes on Terminology

 The following terms are used throughout the drafts.
-They aim to align as much as possible with the GSC definitions, but may get out of sync at points as the GSC project develops.
+They aim to align as much as possible with the [GSC definitions](http://www.gensc.org/pages/standards-intro.html), but may get out of sync at points as the GSC project develops.

 ### MIxS Objects

 These are the three main MIxS 'objects' that the MInAS project will develop around

+- **Term**: a single metadata attribute or entry describing an aspect of a sample, sequence etc.
+- **Section**: a grouping of metadata terms under a specific category (e.g. terms related to the environment metadata, sequencing metadata, etc.)
-- **Checklist**: Describes genome (sequence) + metadata
+- **Checklist**: Describes basic information of a (meta)genome (sequence) + metadata, i.e., a collection of terms for a given sequence type.
-- **Extension**: Extends the checklist to describe the location and material from which the sample was taken
+- **Extension**: Additional terms that extends the checklist to describe the location and material from which the sample was taken for specific contexts
   - ℹ️ previously also known as as (environmental) package
-- **Submission Package**: combinations of a single checklist and any number of extension
+- **Combination**: combinations of a single checklist and any number of extension
+  - ℹ️ Previously known as (submission) packages

 ### Checklist Requirement

 The 'checklist requirement' levels guide the level of 'mandatory-ness' a given descriptor may have.

 - **M**andatory: for compliance with checklist.
 This means this term must be filled.
 See [Missing Values](#missing-values) for more information.
 - **X** (optional): may be present, not required for compliance.
 Can be left empty if no information or not relevant to the data.
 - **E**nvironmental-dependent: must be present depending on the sample's environment.
 Can be left empty if no information or not applicable.
 - **-** not applicable: not applicable to checklist